IsaacMakinde/BounceApp/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initialized using [Create React App](https://github.com/facebook/create-react-app), a popular tool for creating single-page React applications.

-## Available Scripts

-In the project directory, you can run:
+To start working on the project, follow these steps in the project directory:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This command launches the app in development mode.
+Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+This application is hosted on Firebase and communicates with a Firebase function written in Express.
+It utilizes an API and has CORS enabled for two whitelisted URLs: the Firebase Hosting URL ([https://bouncechall-31e3f.web.app/](https://bouncechall-31e3f.web.app/)) and the local host ([http://localhost:3000/](http://localhost:3000/)).

+While it's not best practice to allow communication with localhost in a live project, this setup simplifies the development process.
+Alternatively, you could create a separate project for development with minor changes to the CORS whitelist.

+The Firebase cloud function, built with Express and Node.js, is available at [https://europe-west1-bouncechall-31e3f.cloudfunctions.net/api/country/{countryName}](https://europe-west1-bouncechall-31e3f.cloudfunctions.net/api/country/%7BcountryName%7D).
+Replace the `countryName` parameter in the URL with the desired country to obtain a JSON object containing extensive country information.

+Once the application is running, you'll see a webpage hosted on port 3000 if you are utilising a windows machine, otherwise you may have to replace `"start": "set PORT=3000 && react-scripts start"`  with `"start": react-scripts start --port=3000"`  within the 'package.json' file .
+The page will automatically reload when you make changes, and lint errors will be displayed in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+This command starts the test runner in interactive watch mode.
+For more information on running tests, visit the [official documentation](https://facebook.github.io/create-react-app/docs/running-tests).
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+Executing this command builds the app for production in the `build` folder.
+React is bundled in production mode, and the build is optimized for top performance.
+The output is minified, and filenames include hashes for cache management.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+With the build complete, your app is ready for deployment!
+For further details on deployment, refer to the [official guide](https://facebook.github.io/create-react-app/docs/deployment).# Getting Started with Create React App

+This project was initialized using [Create React App](https://github.com/facebook/create-react-app), a popular tool for creating single-page React applications.

+To start working on the project, follow these steps in the project directory:

-### `npm run eject`
+### `npm start`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This command launches the app in development mode.
+Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

+This application is hosted on Firebase and communicates with a Firebase function written in Express.
+It utilizes an API and has CORS enabled for two whitelisted URLs: the Firebase Hosting URL ([https://bouncechall-31e3f.web.app/](https://bouncechall-31e3f.web.app/)) and the local host ([http://localhost:3000/](http://localhost:3000/)).

+While it's not best practice to allow communication with localhost in a live project, this setup simplifies the development process.
+Alternatively, you could create a separate project for development with minor changes to the CORS whitelist.

+The Firebase cloud function, built with Express and Node.js, is available at [https://europe-west1-bouncechall-31e3f.cloudfunctions.net/api/country/{countryName}](https://europe-west1-bouncechall-31e3f.cloudfunctions.net/api/country/%7BcountryName%7D).
+Replace the `countryName` parameter in the URL with the desired country to obtain a JSON object containing extensive country information.

+Once the application is running, you'll see a webpage hosted on port 3000 if you are utilising a windows machine, otherwise you may have to replace `"start": "set PORT=3000 && react-scripts start`  with `"start": react-scripts start --port=3000"`  within the 'package.json' file .
+The page will automatically reload when you make changes, and lint errors will be displayed in the console.

-### Deployment
+### `npm test`

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This command starts the test runner in interactive watch mode.
+For more information on running tests, visit the [official documentation](https://facebook.github.io/create-react-app/docs/running-tests).

-### `npm run build` fails to minify
+### `npm run build`

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Executing this command builds the app for production in the `build` folder.
+React is bundled in production mode, and the build is optimized for top performance.
+The output is minified, and filenames include hashes for cache management.

+With the build complete, your app is ready for deployment!
+For further details on deployment, refer to the [official guide](https://facebook.github.io/create-react-app/docs/deployment).